JohnTD500/DataScience-03_GetCleanData/README.md

 7. Extract columns for mean and standard deviation from combined data sets and put into a new data frame.
 9. Rename the columns of extracted data set replacing '-' with '.'.
 10. Take the extracted data set and make it "tidy":
-    10.1.
-Using the "reshape2" package, melt the extracted data set using "subject" & "activity" as the identification variables.
+    10.1 Using the "reshape2" package, melt the extracted data set using "subject" & "activity" as the identification variables.
-    10.2.
-Cast the melted data frame using the formula "subject + activity ~ variable".
+    10.2 Cast the melted data frame using the formula "subject + activity ~ variable".
-    10.3.
-Melt this data set again to get the following format:
-        "subject", "activity", "variable", "value"
+    10.3 Melt this data set again to get the following columns: "subject", "activity", "variable", "value"

 Problem Statement
 -----------------